dungnq271/Reproducible-Code/README.md

-# reproducible-code
+# Tools
-Some code i develop to not have to write from scratch again when doing projects
+Some utilities code i develop to not have to write from scratch again when doing projects

 ## Set default Python path:
 ```